 What if you need to move a biting puppy?

 If you need to move the puppy away rather than stepping away from the puppy you may find he bites at your hands when you go to pick him up or take hold of his collar.
+Here’s what to do if that happens:

 Some puppies bite when they are picked up.
 Others bite when they are stroked or petted.

-We are fond of wiggling our fingers at puppies, petting them and rubbing our fingers in their fur, not behaviours that dogs really understand.
+We are fond of wiggling our fingers at puppies, petting them and rubbing our fingers in their fur, not behaviors that dogs really understand.
 And many puppies see fingers and toes as something to chase and play with.

 Hands are a particular target for puppy bites so teach your children to interact with your puppy using toys that he can tug and bite on, rather than playing with him using their bare hands.